 Traditional methods seemed outdated in this new reality.

-While many clung to old strategies, successful companies recognized the need for efficiency and adaptability.
+While many clung to old strategies, successful B2B SaaS organizations recognized the need for efficiency and adaptability.
 They shifted focus from lead generation to efficient demand capture and demand creation, emphasizing trust and authenticity in an informed buyer's world.

 "How can I sell you something," no longer works.
 The approach must be proactive: "What does my customer need from me."
 Companies like Aligned have built the digital sales room to create better buying experiences.

 In this evolving landscape, it's not about who spends the most - on sales teams, marketing campaigns, or SaaS tools - but who adapts the best.

 Now that you're keyed up on the changes in the B2B market pre- and post-pandemic, you can read the second part of our exploration: the future of account based marketing.